-The Hosting CSE shall transform the location-acquisition request into Location Server request [28], using the attributes stored in <locationPolicy> resource.
+The Hosting CSE shall transform the location-acquisition request into Location Server request, using the attributes stored in <locationPolicy> resource.
 The Hosting CSE shall also provide default values for other required parameters (e.g. quality of position) in the Location Server request according to local policies.

-The Hosting CSE shall send this Location Server request to the location server using, for example, OMA Mobile Location Protocol [i.4] and OMA RESTful NetAPI for Terminal Location [28].
+The Hosting CSE shall send this Location Server request to the location server which could use either one of the two API interfaces: one is OMA Mobile Location Protocol [i.4] and OMA RESTful NetAPI for Terminal Location [28].
+The other one is 3GPP Monitoring Event API for terminal location [51].
 The location server performs positioning procedure based upon the Location Server request.
-Then go to Step3)

 The Hosting CSE shall receive the corresponding response and transform it into a Response primitive.

-If the positioning procedure is failed, the Hosting CSE returns the response with a Response Status Code based on the error code and shall store a statusCode based on the error code in the locationStatus attribute in the <locationPolicy> resource.
+If the positioning procedure is failed and retrieveLastKnownLocation is FALSE, the Hosting CSE returns the response with a Response Status Code based on the error code and shall store a statusCode based on the error code in the locationStatus attribute in the <locationPolicy> resource.
+If the positioning procedure failed and retrieveLastKnownLocation is TRUE, the Hosting CSE shall repeat step 2), once only, but requesting the last known location from the Location Server using 3GPP Monitoring Event API [51].

-If the positioning procedure is successfully completed which means that the Hosting CSE acquires the location information, the Hosting CSE shall perform the procedures of creating a <contentInstance> as described in 7.4.7.2.1 according to the acquired location information and perform the normal Recv-6.5 procedure.If locationID of <container> is not configured, or the locationID of <container> is configured and the value of locationUpdatePeriod is greater than zero, or locationSource attribute is Device Based' or Sharing Based:
+If the positioning procedure is successfully completed which means that the Hosting CSE acquires the location information, the Hosting CSE shall perform the procedures of creating a <contentInstance> as described in 7.4.7.2.1 according to the acquired location information and perform the normal Recv-6.5 procedure.

+NOTE 1: For information on how the Location Server request message is converted into OMA RESTful NetAPI for Terminal Location message, see Annex G.2.

+NOTE 2: For information on how the Location Server request message is converted into 3GPP Monitoring Event API for terminal location message, see Annex G.3.

+If locationID of <container> is not configured, or the locationID of <container> is configured and the value of locationUpdatePeriod is greater than zero, or locationSource attribute is Device Based' or Sharing Based:

 No change from the generic procedures in clause 7.2.2.1 except the following modification: